-How much electricity is lost in transmission and distribution in the United States?
+How much electricity is lost in electricity transmission and distribution in the United States?

-EIA has estimates for total annual losses related to electricity transmission and distribution (T&D) and other losses in the State Electricity Profiles.
+EIA has estimates for total annual T&D losses in the State Electricity Profiles.
 Data for each state and for the entire United States are in Table 10: Supply and Disposition of Electricity of each profile.
-To find the table, scroll down a Profile page to find the link under Table 1 for Full data tables 1-12.
-In the file, see the worksheet 10 Source-Disposition, and see the row for estimated losses in the table.
+To find the table, scroll down a Profile page to find the link under Table 1 for Full data tables 1-14.
+Click on the link, and in the resulting screen see the link for an xls file.
+In the file, see the worksheet 10: Source-Disposition, and in the worksheet see the row for estimated losses in the table.

 Other FAQs about Electricity